Meta Flow Maps enable scalable reward alignment: Experiment Details Additional Results

 \subsubsection{Normalisation of Steered Drift Estimator}

-In ImageNet experiments, we encountered steering drifts much larger in magnitude than the unconditional drift.
+In ImageNet experiments, we encountered steering drifts much larger in magnitude than the unconditional drift when using the MFM-G drift estimator.
 In order to faithfully realise the steered dynamics in such settings, we would require a much finer time discretisation than is required for unconditional generation to avoid excessive discretisation error.
-For practical implementation, we considered two different solutions, 1) \textit{clipping} and 2) \textit{rescaling} the steering drift relative to the norm of the unconditional drift.
+For practical implementation, we considered two different solutions: 1) \textit{clipping} and 2) \textit{rescaling} the steering drift relative to the norm of the unconditional drift.
 Although this introduces a bias, it is only in the magnitude of the drift and not the direction.
-As it was both highly stable and performant, we used the \textit{rescaling} in all our ImageNet inference-time steering experiments, with $\lambda=1$:
+As it was both highly stable and effective, we used the \textit{rescaling} in all our ImageNet inference-time steering experiments, with $\lambda=1$: